 While on vacation, snorkeling on Oahu is a great activity to enjoy.
 There is a variety of sealife to see such as tropical fish, green sea turtles, eels, reef sharks, and spotted eagle rays, However, Oahu is exposed to lots of open ocean swell and currents, making prime snorkeling locations limited.
 But there is one spot that has calm conditions perfect for enjoying the magic of the coral reef year round.
 The location is the famous marine sanctuary, Hanauma Bay.

-Everyday about 3000 people flock to the protected water and white sand beach of Hanauma bay.
-It is one of the most visited tourist destinations in the Hawaiian Islands.
-This can make it very crowded.
 But we are here to help.
-In this blog you will find all the information and tips needed to enjoy Hanauma Bay and avoid the crowds.
+In this blog you will find all the information and tips needed to get your reservation, enjoy Hanauma Bay, and avoid the crowds!

 Even when getting to Hanauma Bay early, there is still a check in process before actually getting down to the beach.
-This includes paying your $7.50 entrance fee (entrance is free for children under the age of 12 or if you have a military or local ID.)
-After you have purchased your entrance fee you will then have to wait in line again for the The Hanauma Bay Education Program.
+After you have checked in your entrance reservation you will then have to wait in line again for the The Hanauma Bay Education Program.
 This mandatory orientation video talks about not standing on the coral, not feeding or touching sea life, etc. Also, before heading to the beach, there is a snack stand to purchase food and drinks.
 You are also welcome to bring your own snacks and drinks in small cooler (large coolers and alcoholic beverages are not allowed.)

 After that, you will either walk downhill to the beach on an easy paved trail or opt for the $1.25 tram shuttle.
 The tram is great for those who have walking impairments, small children, or are carrying a lot of beach gear.
 Also, this is a great time to mention that Hanauma Bay is handicap friendly as all of the access points are ramped.